poshaughnessy/teleportal/README.md

 We hope to make use of some of these other repositories of content though, in order to source suitable Creative Commons content.

-### What's the business model?

-The intention is to provide a free and open resource.
-Hopefully it can remain free to run too, using services like Github Pages, for as long as possible.
-If it becomes a success and requires additional resources in the future, I guess we would most likely seek funding via sponsorship or donations, or perhaps some kind of premium tier or support services.

 ### When can I try it out?